 Each project itself involves both management and engineering components.
 It requires students to utilise knowledge from a range of disciplines including some or all of: Electrical, Electronics, Communications, Computing, Software, Signal Processing, Control and Mechanical systems.

-1. To provide a means for students to integrate & extend the knowledge gained through their studies.
+1. Integrate & extend the knowledge gained through their studies.

-2. For students to use library, internet and other resources to research and critically evaluate information about broad Electrical and Computer Engineering topics.
+2. Use library, internet and other resources to research and critically evaluate information about broad Electrical and Computer Engineering topics.

-3. To gain experience in preparing and presenting information to other engineers.
+3. Gain experience in preparing and presenting information to other engineers.

-4. For students to gain experience in working both individually and in a small engineering team to expand and develop time and resource management skills, and effective team participation.
+4. Gain experience in working both individually and in a small engineering team to expand and develop time and resource management skills, and effective team participation.

-5. For students to develop the capacity to critically appraise and apply emerging technologies to solve real-world problems.
+5. Develop the capacity to critically appraise and apply emerging technologies to solve real-world problems